Passover: Seventh day of Passover

-Shvi'i shel Pesach (שביעי של פסח, 'seventh [day] of Passover') is another full Jewish holiday, with special prayer services and festive meals.
-Outside the Israel, in the Jewish diaspora, Shvi'i shel Pesach is celebrated on both the seventh and eighth days of Passover.
+Shevi'i shel Pesach (שביעי של פסח, 'seventh [day] of Passover') is another full Jewish holiday, with special prayer services and festive meals.
+Outside of Israel, in the Jewish diaspora, Shvi'i shel Pesach is celebrated on both the seventh and eighth days of Passover.
 This holiday commemorates the day the Children of Israel reached the Red Sea and witnessed both the miraculous "Splitting of the Sea" (Passage of the Red Sea), the drowning of all the Egyptian chariots, horses and soldiers that pursued them.
 According to the Midrash, only the Pharaoh was spared to give testimony to the miracle that occurred.

 Hasidic Rebbes traditionally hold a tish on the night of Shvi'i shel Pesach and place a cup or bowl of water on the table before them.
 They use this opportunity to speak about the Splitting of the Sea to their disciples, and sing songs of praise to God.

 Second Passover

 The "Second Passover" (Pesach Sheni) on the 14th of Iyar in the Hebrew calendar is mentioned in the Hebrew Bible's Book of Numbers as a make-up day for people who were unable to offer the pesach sacrifice at the appropriate time due to ritual impurity or distance from Jerusalem.
 Just as on the first Pesach night, breaking bones from the second Paschal offering or leaving meat over until morning is prohibited.

-Today, Pesach Sheni on the 14th of Iyar has the status of a very minor holiday (so much so that many of the Jewish people have never even heard of it, and it essentially does not exist outside of Orthodox and traditional Conservative Judaism).
-There are not really any special prayers or observances that are considered Jewish law.
-The only change in the liturgy is that in some communities Tachanun, a penitential prayer omitted on holidays, is not said.
-There is a custom, though not Jewish law, to eat just one piece of matzah on that night.
+Today, Pesach Sheni on the 14th of Iyar has the status of a very minor holiday.
+There are no special prayers or observances, except that in some communities Tachanun, a penitential prayer omitted on holidays, is not said.
+There is a custom, although not Jewish law, to eat a piece of matzah on that night.